clean-code-craft-tcq-1/test-for-analytics-wanderer-soul92/README.md

 13. Write "Zero Record" when no contieous reading found for 30 min
 14. Write "successfull saved" when PDF is genrated and saved in mentioned path/location/server
 15. Write "invalid receipient" when unvalid emaild is found while sending notifcation
-16. Write "Email delivered" when email delivery os succesful
+16. Write "Email delivered" when email delivery is succesfull
 17. Write "Error Msg" when notification is unsuccesfull